 Raincoat – As the name suggests, this type of coat is similar to your raincoat.
 Not providing a lot of insulation, the main function of this coat is to protect your dog from the wind and rain.

 Cooling Coat – It’s a little counterintuitive when you look at the name.
 A coat used to cool your dog off?
 Well, this is the type of coat you want if you live in hot climates.
 Sometimes temperature levels can reach a high that is harmful to your dog.
-These cooling coats will prevent them from overheating in the summer.
+These cooling vests and coats will prevent them from overheating in the summer.

 Windbreaker – A windbreaker is similar to a raincoat, except they are fortified against the wind more so than the rain.
 Still waterproof, they also provide warmth for your pet.